 Once you send the collection sheet to school, they will be rounded up by a volunteer coordinator who runs your local Box Top program.

 If you're interest in becoming a coordinator, you can learn more about it here.

-Don't limit the giving to your household.
-Make a Box Tops for Education collection box and leave it at your work, church or community center.
+You don't have to limit the giving to your household.
+You can make a Box Tops for Education collection box and leave it at your work, church or community center.
 Make a small sign letting people know where to find Box Tops for Education and what they provide.
+Schools also have Box Top collection contests, so you can ask local businesses if they'd be willing to donate gift cards as prizes.
 If you get your whole community involved, you'll be making money for your school in no time.